non-clinical jobs for occupational therapists

 Save 40% on Unlimited Medbridge CEUs with promo code TNCPT!

-In order to qualify for these roles, you need to have some experience with teaching (being a CI or adjunct instructor counts), and you often need to have worked with the device, software, or service to some extent during your career
+In order to qualify for these roles, you need to have some experience with teaching (being a clinical instructor or adjunct instructor counts), and you often need to have worked with the device, software, or service to some extent during your career.

-A clinical/hospital educator role is perfect for the OT or OTA who loves giving in-services and presentations, enjoys educating others, is organized, and doesn’t mind travel (many roles do require it).
+A clinical/hospital educator role is perfect for the OT or OTA who loves giving in-services and presentations, enjoys educating others, is organized, and doesn’t mind traveling for work (many roles do require travel).

 Pros

-• This is often considered a very fun and fulfilling role.
+• This is often considered a very fun and dynamic role

 Cons

-• These roles can sometimes require quite a bit of travel.
+• These roles can sometimes require quite a bit of travel (though this might be a pro for the right person)

-Here is a spotlight on a clinical trainer!
+Here is a spotlight on an OT clinical trainer!

 Clinical Trainer Crash Course

-This one probably doesn’t surprise you as much, because most non-clinical OTs wind up in the education or management space.
+This one probably doesn’t surprise you as much, because for years, the only non-clinical options for OTs seemed to be education or management.
 But some students actually want to become occupational therapists because they want to become educators from day one!

 While most people think of OT professors when they think of educators, those in academia can work in numerous capacities.
-There’s higher education, working at an OTA program (as a program director or OT professor), and there are tons of options like teaching con-ed courses, working as an academic fieldwork coordinator, and more.
+One can work in higher education or at an OTA program (as a program director or OT professor).
+There are tons of other options like teaching con-ed courses, working as an academic fieldwork coordinator, and even tutoring students at all levels.

 OTs and OTAs can work in the education space, provided they know which roles they are qualified to fill.

-An education role is perfect for the OT or OTA who has niched down in his or her career, truly enjoys teaching others and watching them succeed, and has (or is OK with getting) the required degrees to qualify for the roles desired.
+An education role is perfect for the OT or OTA who has niched down in their career, truly enjoys teaching others and watching them succeed, and has (or is willing to obtain) the required degrees to qualify for the roles desired.

 Pros